-If no internal candidate is clearly acceptable, the vacancy shall be advertised externally in various publications as the ad hoc committee for the position concerned may deem suitable, but to include the CAUT Bulletin, University Affairs, and Feliciter, whenever publication schedules permit and the advertising copy shall be sent to the Association within ten (10) working days of its placement.
+If no internal candidate is clearly acceptable, the vacancy shall be advertised externally in various publications and/or web sites as the ad hoc committee for the position concerned may deem suitable, but to include the CAUT Bulletin, University Affairs, and Feliciter and/or their web sites, whenever publication schedules permit and the advertising copy shall be sent to the Association within ten (10) working days of its placement.

-- (iv) Appointments of extreme urgency may be made without following the requirements of 9.1(b) (ii-iii) at the discretion of the President, but in all such cases complete details of the appointments must be reported in writing to the Association and the Clerk of Senate within ten (10) working days by the President.
+- Appointments of extreme urgency may be made without following the requirements of 9.1(b) (ii-iii) at the discretion of the President, but in all such cases complete details of the appointments must be reported in writing to the Association and the Clerk of Senate within ten (10) working days by the President.
 The employer, however, shall post a notice of the vacancy for five (5) working days on the vacancies bulletin board in the Library. - (v) In the case of professional librarian employees, an appointment may commence at any time during the year. - (c) University Research Fellows